kyle-heller/kyle-heller/README.md

-# Hi there 👋, I'm Kyle Heller

-Welcome to my GitHub profile!
-I'm an aspiring software developer with a passion for building applications that make a difference.

 ## 🔭 A bit about me...
 I'm currently working as a technical lead in a software support department.
 I'm enjoy helping my team succeed in any way I can.
 I'm currently applying to graduate schools for computer science and I'd love to find a position where I could move more into the world of software development.
 I am loving Java for its rich toolset but have experience with Ruby/Rails and a bit of Python.